-Re-admission into the program will be considered on a space available basis only.
 Re-admission will be decided by the admitting institution.
-A student who fails or leaves the program for any reason will be permitted one opportunity to re-enroll (regardless of which semester).
+A student who fails or leaves the program for any reason will be permitted one opportunity to reenroll (regardless of which semester).
 The student has the right to appeal to the administration of the admitting institution and should follow that institution's appeal procedures.